David George Hogarth

-David George Hogarth CMG FRGS FBA (23 May 1862 – 6 November 1927), also known as D. G. Hogarth, was a British archaeologist and scholar associated with T. E. Lawrence and Arthur Evans.
+David George Hogarth CMG FRGS FBA (23 May 1862 – 6 November 1927), also known as D. G. Hogarth, was a British orientalist archaeologist and scholar associated with T. E. Lawrence and Arthur Evans.
 He was Keeper of the Ashmolean Museum, Oxford from 1909 to 1927.

-Hogarth was commissioned into the Royal Naval Volunteer Reserve during the First World War, and served with the Naval Intelligence Division.
+Hogarth was commissioned into the Royal Naval Volunteer Reserve during the First World War and served with the Naval Intelligence Division.
 During 1916, he was the acting director of the Arab Bureau, and was later responsible for delivering the Hogarth message.

 Early life and education

 D. G. Hogarth was the son of Reverend George Hogarth, Vicar of Barton-upon-Humber, and Jane Elizabeth (Uppleby) Hogarth.
 He had a sister three years younger, Janet E. Courtney, an author and feminist.
 In one of his autobiographical works, Hogarth claimed to be an antiquary who was made so, rather than born to it.
 He said, "nothing disposed me to my trade in early years."
 Those years included a secondary education, 1876–1880, at Winchester College, which claims to be, and was labelled by Hogarth as, "our oldest Public School."

 In October 1881, Hogarth matriculated into Magdalen College, Oxford to study Literae Humaniores.
 He achieved first class honours in both Mods (1882) and Greats (1885).
 He graduated with a Bachelor of Arts (BA) degree in 1885: as per tradition, his BA was promoted to a Master of Arts (MA Oxon) degree.